 Porcelain is smooth, has a high heat tolerance, but is more elastic (does not mold as easy) which makes it a bit more difficult for beginners to work with.

 There are many options when it comes to selecting your pottery clay, but don’t worry.
 For more detailed information check out Choosing Your Pottery Clay.

 Wedging your clay is an important step you shouldn’t skip for several reasons.
 Most importantly it eliminates any air bubbles that may be in the clay.
 Getting rid of the bubbles will make the clay easier to work with.

 Wedging also improves its workability giving the clay a more uniform consistency and the same moisture level throughout.
 To learn more about wedging, check out How To Wedge Clay where I show you 5 different ways you can wedge your clay.

-Step #3: Decide on a Technique
+Step #3: Choose a Pottery making Technique

 After you have decided on the Clay and how to Wedge it, now it’s time to make your pot.
 There are several different ways to mold clay.
 These are the three main techniques that beginner potters usually choose from.